kangtatang/gin-generic/README.md

     ```

 ## Usage
-After running the application, you can access it at `http://localhost:8080`.
-You can customize the routes and handlers in the [main.go](http://_vscodecontentref_/1) file.
+After running the application, you can access it at `http://localhost:8085`.(your port may be diferent as set up in main.go) You can customize the routes and handlers in the [main.go](http://_vscodecontentref_/1) file.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.